Self-Directed Support and Direct Payments

 Following this assessment of need, individuals are allocated a Personal Budget with which they can tailor a package of support that achieves individual outcomes and best suits their lifestyle allowing the individual and family to live their life in the way that they want to.

 Self Directed Support includes a number of options for getting support.
 The individual’s personal budget can be taken as:

 • A Direct Payment

 • Managed budget (Where the Trust holds the agreed budget but the person is in control of how it is spent)

 • The Trust can choose and arrange a service on your behalf.

 • Or a mixture of all three.

-The Southern Health and Social Care Trust has been running a Self Directed Support pilot, to see how Self Directed Support could benefit you or someone you know, watch Jude’s, Ruth’s and Wendy’s stories.
+As Self Directed Support is now the mainstay of current Department of Health policy direction, to see how Self Directed Support could benefit you or someone you know, watch Jude’s, Ruth’s and Wendy’s stories:

 A FACT SHEET on using Direct Payments or Self Directed Support to access Flexible Short Breaks has been developed in partnership with the Carers Reference Group.

 For more information on Self Directed Support please contact: